 The proprietor must submit a form and pay the validation fee when filing the translation.

-If the European patent is not validated in Portugal, then it has no effect in Portugal and it cannot be enforced through the Portuguese courts.
+Where the European patent is not validated in Portugal, it cannot have any effect in Portugal, namely it cannot be enforced through the Portuguese courts.

 Requirements of translation